The Best Muscle-Building Diet: How to Eat to Build Muscle Fast

 When you eat eggs, eat the whole egg.
 Never throw the yolk away as this is by far the most nutritious part.
 You don’t need to worry about the cholesterol in eggs, as eggs also contain a phospholipid called lecithin which reduces the absorption of cholesterol.
 Besides which, your body can usually self regulate cholesterol levels well enough anyway.
 So when you eat more of it, you simply produce less of it yourself.

 How much protein do you eat per day?

 Load up on Carbs

 If you are overweight you do need to keep your carb intake fairly low in order to lose the excess fat.
-Or you can cycle your carbs, so you only eat them on your training days, and not on off days.
+Or you can cycle your carbs, so you eat more of them on your training days than on your off days.
 But if you are skinny and lean you will need to eat a lot more carbs in order to grow.

 Carbs are muscle sparing, and they help to plump out the muscles, making them full and hard.
 They also supply the fuel required to ensure optimum performance in your workouts.

 As a rough guide, if you are looking for moderate muscle growth whilst losing a little fat at the same time, eat about 0.5g of carbs per pound of bodyweight on your off days and one gram per pound of bodyweight on your training days.

 For faster muscle growth eat one gram of carbs per pound of bodyweight on off days and 2 grams per pound on training days.

 And if you are an extreme hardgainer who finds it really hard to gain any weight at all, eat 2 grams of carbs per pound of bodyweight on off days and 3 – 4 grams per pound on training days.